Akira25/gnuradio-docker-container/README.md

 $ ./receiver.py
 ```

-You may also start the `receiver` flowgraph from your GNU Radio companion.
+You should also start the `receiver` flowgraph from your local GNU Radio companion.
 By running this setup, you can hear a binaural beat at 440 Hz.
 The signal is generated within the flowgraph and sent via the ZMQ sockets to the host part.

 The Dockerfile at `/alpine/3.10/Dockerfile` generates the docker image containing the GNU Radio runtime.
 Depending on your build host, this takes roughly 15 to 30 minutes.